 A final grading will be given in the form of a rating system from 1-5 Stars (with 5 Stars being the highest).

 - Your Licensing SAVI licence lasts 12 months

 - During this time you can make improvements to increase your rating

-- Once you have reached a rating you are satisfied with, you can apply for the Licensing SAVI Accreditation
+- Having reached a rating which you are satisfied with, you can apply once within the 12 months licence period, for the Licensing SAVI Accreditation

 The information contained in your Self-Assessment remains confidential to you, unless you decide to share it with third parties, such as Responsible Authorities or companies you commission to help you improve your business.

 Whether you are an experienced operator or just starting out, an architect, a licensing consultant or legal advisor, you should benefit from the advice and recommendations within the report.